strumberr/sudoku-screenshot-solver/README.md

 # author - strumber
 # github - https://github.com/strumberr

-A script that solves sudokus by inputting a screenshot of them; it will return an image of the generated numbers and solutions
+A python script that solves sudokus by inputting a screenshot of them; it will return an image of the generated numbers and solutions

 This model does not recognize most fonts, font training pytesseract, will be necessary if it should be expanded.